Green Country road conditions fair, slushy and slick in spots

 TULSA - TULSA -- Travel may be a bit tricky for some Oklahoma motorists after snow fell across most of the state and in some places blizzard-like conditions occurred.

-According to the Department of Public Safety , slick bridges and overpasses are being reported in Creek, Tulsa, Rogers and Mayes counties while further north and northwest roads are being called slick and hazardous.
+Department of Public Safety, slick bridges and overpasses are being reported in Creek, Tulsa, Rogers and Mayes counties while further north and northwest roads are being called slick and hazardous.

 The Oklahoma Department of Transportation is discouraging travel in Tulsa, Craig and Rogers counties as slick roads have been reported.